DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### How do I transcribe my voice?

-1. Press and hold `Ctrl+Space` (default shortcut)
-2. Speak clearly
-3. Release the shortcut
-4. Text appears automatically at your cursor position
+See the [Getting Started Tutorial](./tutorials/getting-started) for a complete step-by-step walkthrough of your first recording.

 ### Can I change the keyboard shortcut?

 Yes!
-Go to **Settings > Shortcuts** and click on the shortcut to change it to your preferred key combination.
+Go to **Settings > General** and click on the shortcut to change it to your preferred key combination.

 ### Does it work in all applications?